awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-events-rule-target.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Id`  <a name="cfn-events-rule-target-id"></a>
-The ID of the target\.
+The ID of the target within the specified rule\.
+Use this ID to reference the target when updating the rule\.
 We recommend using a memorable and unique string\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`